The Advantages of Being a Field vs. Call Center Insurance Agent

 Must have an approved electronic signature if enrolled by online enrollment tool or may mail paper enrollment applicationNo electronic signature required; voice-recorded agreement permissible

 As you can see, the only way that call center agents wield more flexibility than the field agent is in the type of signature required.
 In the case of call center agents, usually only a voice-recorded agreement is all that’s necessary to complete an application.
-Field agents completing sales over the phone, however, must obtain an approved electronic signature on an digital document through a secure online platform (provided by the carrier or a third party like Ritter), the link to which can be sent either through email or text message.
+Field agents completing sales over the phone, however, must obtain an approved electronic signature on an digital document through a secure online platform.

 In all other ways besides the signature, the call center agent must follow more stringent requirements for enrollment.